VelociraptorCZE/GrumpyDI/README.md

 GrumpyDI({ Example1, Example2 });
 ```

-DI container pass itself in constructor of all objects, so you can easily destructure it.
+DI container pass itself in onInit function if found in the object, so you can easily destructure it.

 Let's implement Example1 and Example2